 The team will spend time with you, on the phone or in person, to demonstrate and explain how to use the ID Profile tools and resources to find what you need.

 It's often complicated to know which approvals and licences you need to start your business and from which government department (Local, State or Federal) you apply to.

-The Economic Development Team will help you find the information about approval or licences you may need for your new businesses.
+The team will help you find the information about approval or licences you may need for your new businesses.